 In this review of Corel Painter 2022, I’ll demonstrate how I use some of the top features in my workflow and I’ll share my overall opinion of the software.

-This is not a sponsored review, but I did receive Corel Painter 2022 for free, and I do earn revenue from affiliate links.
-As always, all opinions in this review are my own.
+This is not a sponsored review, but I did receive Corel Painter 2022 for free.
+I may earn commissions from purchases made through affiliate links in this article.
+All opinions in this review are my own.

 - Captured Dabs can be changed on-the-fly